cisc474/board_game_app/README.md

 + image *a url for a larger bgg image of this game*
 + categories *an Andy crafted string with many common words describing the game joined together by " @@ "*

 If you are interested in server-side scripting I have provided the Python script I used to create the new table.
 It gathers the objectid values and for each one consults the 3rd-party BGG XML API for additional data.
 That data is parsed and converted into a format that works for us.
 This is our first round of *web-scraping* and it is one of many options for playing with 3rd-party services.
+If you want to run my script BeautifulSoup was not natively installed on cloud9 so I ran this command to get it:

+    sudo apt-get install python-bs4

+Then

+    cd api
+    python ./fetch_desc_bs4.py

+It should output gameid and categories for each game, will take 3-5 minutes to run, after that you'll have an extra table.

-Two SQL commands to be aware of:
+**Two SQL commands to be aware of:**

     select objectname, thumbnail from games JOIN extra on (games.objectid = extra.objectid) select objectname from games where bggbestplayers LIKE '%3%'